Through the mid-2000’s Andorra’s property market was booming, with a claimed 50% price jump over 5 years.

 Mid-way through 2017 there was plenty of “old stock” on the market.
 Since then, a lot of these bargains have sold off.
 Inevitably, this is due to the increased demand both in buyers and renters.

-As we get further into 2019 a lot of new stock is coming onto the market, albeit at inflated prices.
+From 2019 onwards, a lot of stock came onto the market, at prices that felt high at the time.
 One could assume these are owners who wanted to sell years ago, but weren’t willing to take the haircut.
-Once this round of old stock is sold off, the question is: what happens next?
+Once this round of old stock was sold off, the impact was huge.

 Residential street in Sispony, La Massana, Andorra